girder/girder/docs/plugin-development.rst

 Each type needs to be installed differently due to how node manages external packages.

-- Run time dependencies that your application relies on may be handled in one of two ways.
+- Run time dependencies that your application relies on may be handled in one of three ways.
 If you are writing a simple plugin that does not contain its own Gruntfile, these dependencies should be installed into Girder's own **node_modules** directory by specifying them in the ``npm.dependencies`` section of your ``plugin.json`` file.